karafka/karafka/README.md

 ## About Karafka

-Karafka is a framework used to simplify Apache Kafka based Ruby and Ruby on Rails applications development.
+Karafka is a multi-threaded framework used to simplify Apache Kafka based Ruby and Ruby on Rails applications development.

 ```ruby
 # Define what topics you want to consume with which consumers in karafka.rb